ayushthakur13/Nomadly/docs/FRONTEND_DOCUMENTATION.md

 - `initializeTokenSync(store)` - Subscribe to Redux state changes

 **CSRF Protection**:
-- CSRF token stored in cookies (set by backend)
+- CSRF token returned in login/signup response body and persisted in localStorage
+- Server also issues a non-HttpOnly `csrf_token` cookie
-- Sent via `x-csrf-token` header on refresh endpoint
+- Sent via `x-csrf-token` header (read from localStorage) on refresh and logout endpoints to match cookie verification
 - See `services/csrf.ts` for helper functions

 ### Service Layer